-Although volunteering abroad is aimed at making a positive impact with local communities, it also has benefits for the volunteer.
+Responsible volunteering abroad makes a positive impact with local communities, and has plenty of benefits for volunteers too.

-Many young people wonder if a volunteer experience will make a difference on their university application.
-The answer is, of course!
+Many young people wonder if a volunteer experience will make a difference on their university applications.
+The answer is, yes, of course!

-In the words of Malcolm X , “Education is our passport to the future; for tomorrow belongs to those that prepare for it today”, and volunteering is an excellent way to become educated in a meaningful way.
+In the words of Malcolm X , “Education is our passport to the future; for tomorrow belongs to those that prepare for it today.”
+And volunteering is an excellent way to become educated.

-In this post we’ll tell you why volunteering is great for your development, and how it will help with your university application and future employability.
+In this article we’ll tell you why volunteering is great for your development, and how it’ll help with your university application and future employability.

 For almost 40 years, Harvard University has recommended that students take time off before applying to university.
-The reason being that it can make you more globally aware, broadens your views and understanding of critical issues, develops your skills and can make you more employable.
+Taking time off and volunteering can make you more globally aware, broaden your views and understanding of critical issues, develop your skills and make you more employable.

 Travelling and volunteering abroad is a popular way to make time off more meaningful.
 It gives you the opportunity to learn more about yourself and the world you live in, while allowing you to make a positive contribution to global goals.

-And, research has found that taking time off before applying to university improves students’ overall graduation rates and educational experience.
-Most students who took time off to volunteer indicated that they gained a clearer vision of their future career goals, went into their studies in a better frame of mind, and would do it all over again if given the chance!
+And, research has found that when students take time off before applying to university, overall graduation rates improve, as well as educational experience.
+Most students who took time off to volunteer indicated that they gained a clearer vision of their career goals, went into their studies with a better frame of mind, and would do it all over again if given the chance!

-If you choose to volunteer in the future, you can gain a better understanding of the skills you’ll need to further your career, because practical experience gives you the type of insight that that theory can’t.
+You can gain a deeper understanding of the skills you’ll need to further your career by volunteering in the field you’re interested in, because practical experience gives you the type of insight that theory can’t.